Chuan1997/BundleNAT/processed/Readme.md

-The datasets used for evaluatio are presented here.
+The datasets used for evaluation are presented in [here](https://drive.google.com/drive/folders/11BcZCuapfevSzORMrw7rPsOFi0dJvj2C?usp=sharing).
 If you want to construct the experimental datasets for own data, please refer to the preprocess step in “Exact-k recommendation via maximal clique optimization”.